AndreaCoop/Video_creator/README.md

 The repository contains the following files:

 ## video_generator_script.py
-This file contain the function `video_generator` which create the video and save it in .mp4.
+This file contain the function `video_generator` to create the video and save it in .mp4.

 ## function_to_plot_creator.py
 This file creates two .txt files which can be used as example to run the code